top of page

 (Shoutout Taylor Swift and One Direction for my career path!)

-After getting my Bachelor of Arts in communications & media studies and my Master of Science in public relations, I've kicked off my first full-time adventure as a venue marketing coordinator for Live Nation in New York City.
-Guess I'm really a big kid now!
+After getting my Bachelor of Arts in communications & media studies and my Master of Science in public relations, I kicked off my first full-time adventure as a venue marketing coordinator for Live Nation in New York City.
+Now, one year in, I lead social media strategy and execution for seven indoor and outdoor venues across NY, CT and PA.
+(Don't ask me to pick a favorite.
+They're all my favorite.)

-I've been spending a lot of time running around Jones Beach Amphitheater with my phone camera open and on portrait mode.
-I've spent even more time working on things that really excite me.
+I've been spending a lot of time running around venues with my phone camera open, and I've spent even more time working on things that really excite me.
+All of that lives right here.

 Screenshot 2025-06-17 at 10.08.42 PM.png